Trollerstyl3/uofthacks/README.md

-# uofthacks
+# UofTHacks Project

-A new Flutter project.
+The new UoftHacks project.

 ## Getting Started